What to expect:

 ✓ Physical therapy prescription signed by your doctor

 The prescription must be dated on or no more than 30 days prior to your first physical therapy appointment.
 Once you start treatment, we are required by Medicare to do a re-evaluation every 90 days.
-Our scheduler will ask you to come 15 minutes early to fill out functional forms and will remind you to get a new prescription from your doctor, per Medicare requirements.
-Your physical therapist will send a Plan of Care to your doctor for each re-evaluation.
+Your therapist will e-mail you functional forms to securely fill out online, ahead of your re-evaluation.
+In addition, they will send a Plan of Care to your doctor for each re-evaluation.
 If it has been more than 90 days since your last physical therapy treatment, you will need to get a new prescription from your doctor before resuming physical therapy.